SwiftAppLab logo SwiftAppLab Start free trial

 The math on wasted pest control lead spend

-Pest control jobs booked off Yelp — from a one-time treatment to a recurring plan or a termite inspection — tend to be worth well more than a single response fee, so the risk isn't the fee itself, it's paying it over and over on leads that were never going to book.
-Screening those out first means the response fees you do pay are going toward leads with a real shot at becoming paying customers.
+Pest control jobs booked off Yelp — from a one-time treatment to a recurring plan or a termite inspection — tend to be worth well more than what a Yelp lead costs, so the risk isn't the lead cost itself, it's burning your team's time over and over on leads that were never going to book.
+Screening those out first means the leads you do answer have a real shot at becoming paying customers.

 Example: 20 Yelp leads/month × 25% typical junk rate × 12 months = 60 junk leads/year.

-Figures are typical estimates based on published cost-per-response ranges and common junk-lead rates — your actual numbers will vary by market and service area.
+Figures are typical estimates based on published cost-per-lead ranges and common junk-lead rates — your actual numbers will vary by market and service area.

 See it work on your leads — 14 days free